All in One View

 - Name the file

-The essentials contents of a README file are:
+The essentials contents of a README document are:

 - The name of the software.
 This seems trivial, but a clear title and description of a piece of software will be essential for others to identify your software and differentiate it from others.

-- A brief introduction to your code, including links to relevant websites or contact details for the maintainers.
+- A brief introduction to your code, including links to relevant websites.

-- It should be clear who the target audience is for the software package.
+- A clear statement of who the target audience is for the software package.

 - Installation instructions or a link to further information published elsewhere.